 To start, courgette flowers stuffed with ricotta and spinach then oven baked with tomato sauce which was wonderful (A) and to drink, Follino Leda, a local red wine from Frascati which Google has never heard of (B).

-The primo was Fregnacce Romane con Broccoli e Pecorino, that is diamond-shaped pasta with local broccoli (looking similar to the ‘tenderstem’ I’ve seen in Waitrose), garlic, olive oil and grated ricotta.
+The primo was Fregnacce Romane con Broccoli e Pecorino, that is diamond-shaped pasta with local broccoli (looking similar to the ‘tenderstem’ I’ve seen in Waitrose), garlic, olive oil and grated pecorino.
 So simple but mind blowingly good (A).
 It was a new pasta for me but I found something similar called Taccozzette in Salumeria Volpetti back in Testaccio.

 I liked it so much I worked out the recipe for it…